viniciusmorgado/skinet-api/README.md

 git clone https://github.com/viniciusmorgado/skinet-api.git
 ```

-Run the docker compose for development, this will setup the services needs for development-only (RabbitMQ, Postgres and Redis)
+Run the Docker Compose for development.
+This will set up the necessary services for development only, including RabbitMQ, Postgres, and Redis.

 ```
 cd skinet-api/.docker